Highlands and Islands - 8 day tour

 Overnight: Stornoway, Isle of Lewis (2 nights)

-Day 6 - Exploring Isle of Lewis
+Day 6 - Exploring Lewis and Harris

-A short distance away is the impressive Dun Carloway Broch, an Iron Age stone fort known to have been built more than 2,000 years ago.
-This is one of the best-preserved fortified towers in Scotland, and it’s beautifully located with wonderful views over Loch Carloway and the sea beyond.
+After breakfast, we will head to the impressive Dun Carloway Broch, an Iron Age stone fort known to have been built more than 2,000 years ago.
+This is one of the best-preserved fortified towers in Scotland, and it has a beautiful location with incredible views over Loch Carloway and the sea beyond.

-We return to Stornoway for some free time so can explore this bustling port before our island interlude comes to an end.
-We'll make our way to the ferry port where the MV Loch Seaforth waits for our crossing back to the mainland.
-On arrival we make our way to our overnight accommodation in Inverness.
+We return to Stornoway for some free time to explore this bustling port before our island interlude comes to an end.
+Later, we make for the ferry port where the MV Loch Seaforth waits for our crossing back to the mainland.

 Overnight: Inverness